Counting and effective rigidity in algebra and geometry: Introduction

 then $L_1\cong L_2$ and $B_1\cong B_2$. \end{thm}

-Here $C$ is the (absolute) constant appearing in the effective Chebotarev density theorem \cite{effectiveCDT}.
+Here $C$ is the (absolute) constant appearing in the bound on the least prime ideal in the Chebotarev density theorem \cite{effectiveCDT}.
 Theorem \ref{thm:recognizingalgebrasfromsubalgebras} is stronger than the algebraic result deduced in \cite{McReid}.
-Consequently, Theorem \ref{thm:recognizingalgebrasfromsubalgebras} provides similar geometric spectral rigidity results but for the broader class of manifolds modeled on products of a finite number of hyperbolic $2$--spaces and/or a finite number of hyperbolic $3$--spaces.
-Examples of such manifolds are Hilbert modular varieties and quaternionic Shimura modular varieties.
-Note that the submanifolds in this broader setting are typically higher dimensional totally geodesic submanifolds.
+Consequently, Theorem \ref{thm:recognizingalgebrasfromsubalgebras} provides similar geometric spectral rigidity results but for a broader class of manifolds modeled on $(\mathbf{H}^2)^a \times (\mathbf{H}^3)^b$.